KKKosmo/TurnBasedGame/README.md

 a game made with unity intended to be released for mobile. very incomplete

-Has a Finite State Machine
+Learned about Finite State Machines